Eddie Gray (footballer, born 1948): Playing career

 Gray was born in Glasgow and brought up in the city's Castlemilk district.
 He was a schoolboy international for Scotland.
 He had aspirations of signing for his boyhood team Celtic, but signed professional forms with Leeds United at the age of 16.
 He made his first team debut on New Year's Day 1966, less than three weeks before his 18th birthday, and would go on to play for the club for almost 20 years.
 A winger in the classic mould, Gray was feted in world football for his ability to beat opposing full backs for skill, pace and thought.
 As the Leeds team grew in stature and experience through the 1960s, Gray became a vital component of the team.

 In 1968, he was in the Leeds team which won the League Cup and the Fairs Cup double, scoring winning goals in both semi-finals, including a memorable individual goal against Brian Clough's Derby County in the semi-final of the League Cup.
 However injury meant he missed the second leg of the Fairs Cup final.
 He was then an important part of the team that won League championship a year later, making 33 appearances and scoring five goals, during a season in which United scored a record number of championship points and lost only two matches along the way to conquering the title.
 However it was in 1970 that he would make his most famous appearance in a Leeds shirt.

-The team was chasing a unique "treble" of League championship, FA Cup and European Cup with Gray in sparkling form.
-He had already scored what many fans of the club call the greatest goal ever by a Leeds player – a solo run past several Burnley players which involved flicks and dragbacks as he somehow got to a shooting position from a position on the goal-line well to the left of the goal – when his day came at Wembley for the 1970 FA Cup Final against Chelsea.

 Gray's marking full back was David Webb, a steady but undistinguished defender whom, for the 90 minutes and extra-time period, Gray tormented.
 Webb was repeatedly left on his backside or looking the wrong way as Gray ghosted past him, including one run where he cut inside onto his 'weaker' right foot and crashed a shot against the crossbar.
 Though Leeds dominated the match, the game still ended 2–2 and a replay was required – Gray had taken the corner which had allowed Jack Charlton to open the scoring.
 In the replay, Chelsea changed tactics and put the more uncompromising Ron Harris on to Gray and as a result, the danger was snuffed out – Harris badly injured Gray with a brutal tackle to the back of the knee.
 Chelsea won 2–1 and, in a final twist, it was Webb who scored the winner.
 Leeds lost the League championship race to Everton and the European Cup semi-final to Celtic, thereby ended with nothing.